The Plan to Move UNE’s Medical School

 Moving UNE COM to Portland

-Work is underway to relocate the University of New England’s College of Osteopathic Medicine (UNE COM), Maine’s only medical school, from its original home on our Biddeford Campus to a brand-new building on our Portland Campus.
+Work is wrapping up to relocate the University of New England’s College of Osteopathic Medicine (UNE COM), Maine’s only medical school, from its original home on our Biddeford Campus to a brand-new building on our Portland Campus for the Health Sciences.
 The move will give the UNE COM community a custom-built, state-of-the-art facility, allow the school to train more doctors, and bring together all of UNE’s health professions programs on a single, interprofessional campus — something unique in New England higher education.

 Exterior CGI rendering of the upcoming COM building